asosgaming/sinusbot/README.md

 ------------------------UPDATES---------------------------

-30 Oct 2017 - Updated to latest Sinusbot Beta.
+30 Oct 2017 : Updated to latest Sinusbot Beta.
 Changed to version 1.0.0.9

 Upgraded to Latest Version of Sinusbot Beta

 Upgraded to Latest Sinusbot Version
-  -Added Nano
+  Added Nano
-  -Edited docker-compose.yml to reflect correct storage location.
+  Edited docker-compose.yml to reflect correct storage location.
 Added Tag for Version 1.0.0.5
 Instituting Changes to allow for Docker Image Tags in build environment.
 Completed Update of TS3 Client to v.
 3.1.0.1